skuethe/MMM-Spotify/README.md

 ```

 #### Custom callback

+**Update 2025:**
+Spotify is [now enforcing HTTPS scheme usage][1] on apps, with the exception of the local loopback adress of `127.0.0.1`.
+This breaks the custom callback URLs for the method described here.
+Currently, there is no fix in progress.
+If you feel like it, contribute one via PR!

 If you are running MagicMirror in an environment without UI (Docker f.e.), you need to provide a custom callback URL in your account file, which points to your devices IP address.
 This can be configured inside the `spotify.config.json` file.